nreaLms/TheClassicSyndicate2022/README.md

 # TheClassicSyndicate2022

-Install: drop 'TheClassicSyndicate2022' folder in /Addons folder
+Install: rename the folder to 'TheClassicSyndicate2022' and drop it in /Addons folder

 - MIAMI CLASSIC (WiP)